department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/vsp-release-plan.md

 - The group(s) from which you'll recruit test users: VFS/VSP/DEPO
 - How you'll recruit test users: lorem ipsum
 - How you'll give test users access to the product: lorem ipsum
-- What "Success" criteria will you look at before launch? [refer to the KPIs in your prdouct outline]
+- What "Success" criteria will you look at before launch? [refer to the desired outcomes and KPIs in your prdouct outline]
 - How you'll measure your "Success" criteria? lorem ipsum

 ### Results:

-- Number of users:
+- Number of users: x

-- Results for your "success criteria":
+- Results per your "Success" criteria:

 - Number of bugs identified / fixed: x/x

 - Any UX changes necessary based on the logs, user feedback, or VA challenges? yes/no

-  - If yes, what:
+  - If yes, what: lorem ipsum

 ## Phase II: Go Live!

-### Launch communications:

-- [ ] Product documentation
-  - Product README
-  - User Guide
-- [ ] Release announcements
-  - Newsletter article - collaborate with the Service Design team
-  - Team of Teams and other VFS/VSP meetings

 ### Planning: